Home Warranty Response Times: How Long Does It Really Take to Get Service?

 Repair Completion Same day (simple) to 3+ weeks (complex)

-Most major providers — including American Home Shield, Choice Home Warranty, AFC Home Club, and Liberty Home Guard — advertise a contractor contact window of up to 48 hours after a claim is filed.
-However, that 48-hour window only gets the technician to pick up the phone.
+Most major providers, including American Home Shield, Choice Home Warranty, AFC Home Club, and Liberty Home Guard, advertise a contractor contact window of 24 to 48 hours after a claim is filed.
+U.S. News notes that companies usually accept claims 24/7, but response times vary, and most guarantee contractor assignment within 48 hours.
+However, that window only gets the technician to pick up the phone.
 The actual repair appointment and completion can take considerably longer depending on the nature of the problem.

-Learn more about how the full claims process works before you file your first claim.
+Learn more about how the full claims process works before you file your first claim, or review the step-by-step claim filing guide if you've never submitted one.

 Pincher's Pro Tip